crose7/Undertaker/README.md

 NodeJS backup utility for the Kinja platform

 ## Installation

 Download **NPM** and **Node** here: https://www.npmjs.com/get-npm
-Download a zip of this repo, then extract it.
+Information about installing **Git** can be found here: https://git-scm.com/book/en/v2/Getting-Started-Installing-Git
+You can check if you already have these installed by running these commands at the command line: `npm`, `node`, `git`.

+### GIT Method (Easy!
+Recommended!)
+1) Open the command line
+2) Navigate to the folder of your choice
+3) Run the command `git clone https://github.com/crose7/Undertaker` — this will install the base files.
-Open the command-line and navigate to the newly extracted folder.
+4) Navigate to the newly created Undertaker folder
-Run the command 'npm install' — this will download the libraries that Undertaker requires to function.
+5) Run the command `npm install` — this will download the libraries that Undertaker requires to function.

+### Installing by hand (Tedious in the long run!)
+1) Download a zip of this repo, then extract it.
+2) Open the command line
+3) Navigate to the folder you just extracted
+4) Run the command `npm install`

+## Updating Undertaker
+Undertaker is in rapid development.
+Too ensure that you recieve the benefits of these added features, take the following steps:
+### GIT Method
+Navigate to your Undertaker folder in the command line and run `git pull`

+### By hand
+Download a zip of the repo, extract the files, drag those files into your pre-existing directory and overwrite the old ones.

 ## Command Line Use
 ### Jargon